Children // Category

 Most children are dry at night by school age.
 Approximately, 30% of children wet the bed at 4 ½ years of age.
 Fecal incontinence is also common in children.
 If a child has regular soiling or poo accidents after the age of 4 they should be assessed.

 There is no cause to worry.
-Pelvic Health issues in children can be resolved with the help of a trained pelvic health physiotherapist.
+Pelvic Health issues in children can be resolved with the help of a trained pelvic health physiotherapist at Triangle Physiotherapy.

 Common conditions experienced by children include: